pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 This will make the first two navigations show up by default (AKA, top-level pages and their immediate children).

-If your pages are divided into parts, you can also hide the pages and make only the caption text of parts visible by using:
+If your pages are divided into parts, you can also hide all the pages by default and make only the part captions visible by using:

 .. code:: python